An Agentic Approach to Metadata Reasoning: Experimental Setup

+All evaluated methods (including Vector Search, Pneuma, and the Deterministic Workflow) had equal access to the same enriched metadata (including lineage information and content summaries) and utilized the identical \texttt{text-embedding-005} model.
+Specifically, vector search scores reflect the maximum performance achieved across various top-$K$ thresholds and metadata representations.
+Similarly, Pneuma processed this exact metadata via its hybrid search.
+Because information access was identical across baselines, the performance gap stems from the fundamental limitations of ranking-based retrievers—which optimize purely for static topic relevance of individual tables—rather than an unfair metadata advantage.
+In contrast, \name succeeds through agentic orchestration: it uses attached metadata as a starting point and autonomously invokes specialized tools to verify complex, multi-table constraints on-the-fly.

-We compare the Full \name (MR) against an enterprise vector-search engine and three ablation variants: \begin{itemize} \item \textbf{Vector Search (Baseline)}: This baseline serves as a non-agentic control.
-First, it utilizes vector embeddings to retrieve semantically close candidate metadata chunks, applying a 0.7 cosine distance threshold to immediately discard irrelevant results.
-Finally, a semantic ranker re-orders the candidates to prioritize contextual accuracy.
-We use this vector-search engine as the semantic search tool for our \name because of its high performance. \item \textbf{Pneuma}~\citep{balaka2025pneuma}: Pneuma utilizes hybrid full-text and vector search over LLM-generated metadata, followed by an LLM-based judge to re-rank the top-K tables.
-We implemented it using Gemini-3-Flash, and feeding the same user-provided documentations as for \name. \end{itemize} We use \texttt{text-embedding-005} for metadata encoding in all methods.
-All \name variants utilize Gemini-3-Flash as the backbone model and are implemented using the ADK framework~\footnote{ADK:\url{https://google.github.io/adk-docs/}}. \begin{itemize} \item \textbf{MR- {Search}}: This utilizes the discrimination-oriented metadata for search engine within the agentic workflow.
-The agent may perform multiple search iterations, but only consumes the responses from the search engine. \item \textbf{MR- {Search+Tools}}: This leaves out the attached metadata for the retrieved tables in the LLM prompt.
-It tests the system's ability to dynamically use on-the-fly metadata for reasoning. \item \textbf{MR- {Search+Attached}}: This incorporates the attached table content summarization.
-But it does not use the tools to fetch on-the-fly metadata. \item \textbf{Full MR~(MR- {Search+Attached+Tools})}: The complete architecture that autonomously fetches the exact fragments of metadata. \end{itemize}
+\begin{itemize} \item \textbf{MR- {Search}}: Uses discrimination-oriented metadata within the agentic search workflow.
+The agent may perform multiple search iterations, but only consumes responses directly from the search engine. \item \textbf{MR- {Search+Tools}}: Omits attached table metadata from the LLM prompt, testing the system's ability to dynamically rely on on-the-fly tool invocations for reasoning. \item \textbf{MR- {Search+Attached}}: Incorporates attached table content summaries in the prompt, but does not invoke tools to fetch on-the-fly metadata. \item \textbf{Full MR~(MR- {Search+Attached+Tools})}: The complete architecture that autonomously fetches and combines both attached and on-the-fly metadata. \end{itemize}